AEPForGTE/ILLOD/README.md

 # ILLOD: Tool for Term Consolidation

 ## What is it?
-Providing precise definitions of all project specific terms is a crucial task in requirements engineering.
-In order to support the glossary building process, many previous tools rely on the assumption that the requirements set has a certain level of quality.
-Yet, the parallel detection and correction of quality weaknesses in the context of glossary terms is beneficial to requirements definition.
-We focus on detection of uncontrolled usage of abbreviations by identification of abbreviation-expansion pair (AEP) candidates.
-We compare our feature-based approach (ILLOD+) to other similarity measures to detect AEPs and propose how to extend the glossary term extraction (GTE) and synonym clustering with AEP-specific methods.
+Effective requirements engineering requires providing precise definitions for all project-specific terms.
+One of the critical tasks in this process is building a glossary.
+However, many existing tools for glossary term extraction assume a certain level of quality in the requirements set, which may not always be the case.
+Therefore, detecting and correcting quality weaknesses in the context of glossary terms is crucial to ensure successful requirements definition.

-This repo provides data and evaluation results from our research in abbreviation-expansion pair detection for glossary term extraction (AEPForGTE).
-It also provides an implementation of ILLOD and its extension ILLOD+.
+Our research focuses on detecting uncontrolled usage of abbreviations by identifying abbreviation-expansion pair (AEP) candidates.
+To achieve this, we have developed a feature-based approach called ILLOD, a binary classifier that checks Initial Letters, term Lengths, Order, and Distribution of characters.
+Our method is aimed at extending glossary term extraction (GTE) and synonym clustering with AEP-specific methods.
+We have also compared our approach with other common similarity measures to evaluate its effectiveness.

-ILLOD is a binary classifier for abbreviation-expansion detection (it checks Initial Letters, term Lengths, Order, and Distribution of characters).
-It checks for two given terms whether they are compatible as abbreviation-expansion pair.
-It extends the algorithm of Schwartz and Hearst [1], that we re-implemented in Python to make it usable for cross-comparisons, where abbreviations and possible expansions appear in different sentences/ requirements.
+This repository provides data and evaluation results from our research in AEP detection for glossary term extraction.
+We also offer an implementation of ILLOD and its extension, ILLOD+.
+It determines whether two given terms are compatible as an abbreviation-expansion pair.
+ILLOD is based on the algorithm of Schwartz and Hearst [SOURCE].
+We re-implemented it in Python to enable cross-comparisons where abbreviations and possible expansions appear in different sentences or requirements.

-ILLOD is a feature based classifier and proves to be more accurate than approaches based on syntactic or semantic similarity.
-Therefore, it can be a useful extension for term clustering tools for synonym detection.
+ILLOD has proven to be more accurate than approaches based on syntactic or semantic similarity.
+Therefore, it can be a valuable extension for term clustering tools for synonym detection.
+ILLOD+ refines the detection of AEPs through recursive calls and a more sophisticated character distribution analysis, achieving higher recall and precision.

-In ILLOD+ the detection of AEPs is refined through recursive calls and a more sophisticated character distribution analysis, it achieves higher recall and precision.
-In ILLOD+ the detection of AEPs is refined through recursive calls and a more sophisticated character distribution analysis, it achieves higher recall and precision.
+In summary, our approach provides an effective solution for detecting uncontrolled abbreviation usage, allowing for a more accurate glossary building process and improving the overall quality of requirements definition.

 This repo is organised as follows: